-Upon endorsement of the Board Audit Committee to the full Board which, in turn, sought the approval of the shareholders of Aboitiz Power Corp., during its Annual General Stockholders Meeting held last April 24, 2023, SyCip Gorres Velayo & Co.
-(SGV) was re-appointed as the independent external auditor for 2023 with Jhoanna Feliza C. Go as the signing partner for SGV.
+Upon the endorsement of the Board Audit Committee to the full Board, and subsequent approval by the shareholders of Aboitiz Power Corporation during the Annual General Stockholders' Meeting held on April 22, 2024, SyCip Gorres Velayo & Co.
+(SGV) was reappointed as the independent external auditor for 2024, with Jhoanna Feliza C. Go serving as the signing partner for SGV.

-The overall scope and audit plan of SGV were reviewed and approved during the October 24, 2023 regular Board Audit Committee meeting.
-The audit plan, fees and terms of engagement which covers audit-related services provided by SGV were also reviewed and found to be reasonable.
+The overall scope and audit plan of SGV were reviewed and approved during the Board Audit Committee's regular meeting on October 22, 2024.
+The audit plan, fees, and terms of engagement, covering audit-related services provided by SGV, were also reviewed and deemed reasonable.

-The results of the SGV audits and its assessment of the overall quality of the financial reporting process were presented and discussed during the first Audit Committee meeting the following year, March 4, 2024.
+The results of SGV's audits and its assessment of the overall quality of the financial reporting process were presented and discussed during the first Audit Committee meeting of the following year, held on March 5, 2025.

-In 2023, the Company also engaged SGV on non-audit related services which are now also reviewed and approved by the Board Audit Committee.
+In 2024, the Company also engaged SGV for non-audit-related services, which were reviewed and approved by the Board Audit Committee in accordance with its oversight responsibilities.